86percent/docs/index.md

 [Quickstart guide](quickStart.md)

 ## Bot Editor
-The documentation will tell you everything on the Bot Editor.
+This guide will tell you everything on the Bot Editor.

 [Bot Editor guide](editor.md)